Our participatory arts programs fulfill the BFS nonprofit mission!

 - Leadership workshops for callers

-- Donating dance-related films and children’s books to the Belfast Free Library
+- Dance-related films and children’s books for the Belfast Free Library

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~